Stanley Donen: 1943–1949: Hollywood choreographer

-In 1944 Donen and Kelly choreographed the musical Anchors Aweigh, released in 1945 and starring Kelly and Frank Sinatra.
+In 1944, Donen and Kelly choreographed the musical Anchors Aweigh, released in 1945 and starring Kelly and Frank Sinatra.
 The film is best known for its groundbreaking scene in which Kelly dances with Jerry the Mouse from the Tom and Jerry cartoons.
-This would be the first time in feature-film history that hand-drawn animation would be blended with live-action footage.
 The animation was supervised by William Hanna and Joseph Barbera and is credited to the MGM animation producer Fred Quimby, but the idea for the scene was Donen's.
 Donen and Kelly originally wanted to use either Mickey Mouse or Donald Duck for the sequence and met with Walt Disney to discuss the project; Disney was working on a similar idea in The Three Caballeros (1944) and was unwilling to license one of his characters to MGM.
 The duo spent two months shooting Kelly dancing and Donen spent a year perfecting the scene frame by frame.
-According to Barbera "the net result at the preview of Anchors Away that I went to, blew the audience away."
+According to Barbera "the net result at the preview of Anchors Away that I went to, blew the audience away".

-While Kelly completed his service in the U.S. Naval Air Service as a photographer from 1944 to 1946, Donen did uncredited worked as a choreographer on musical films.
+While Kelly completed his service in the U.S. Naval Air Service as a photographer from 1944 to 1946, Donen did uncredited work as a choreographer on musical films.
 Of this period Donen said, "I practiced my craft, working with music, track and photography.
 I often directed the sequences.
 I always tried to have an original idea about how to do musical sequences."
 Donen stated that he was excused from military service as 4-F due to his high blood pressure.
 When Kelly returned to civilian life, he and Donen directed and choreographed Kelly's dance scenes in Living in a Big Way (1947).
 They then began work on an original story about two baseball players in the early 20th century who spend their off-season as vaudevillian song and dance men.
 This film would eventually become Take Me Out to the Ball Game (1949).
 Kelly and Donen hoped to co-direct the film, but Freed hired Busby Berkeley instead, and they only directed Kelly's dance numbers.
 The film starred Kelly, Frank Sinatra and Jules Munshin.